 Understanding customer retention and having a reliable way to monitor it enables you to:

 Track the progress of your customer retention strategies

 Communicate the value of customer retention to key stakeholders

 Customer retention should be a priority at all stages of your product lifecycle.
 The way you approach it will vary depending on your business circumstances and needs.

 How to build a retention management system that works for your product #

-Depending on the product lifecycle stage and business goals, your customer retention techniques will differ.
+Depending on the product lifecycle stage and business goals, your customer retention techniques and customer retention metrics will differ.

 We’ll get to that shortly.
 For now, let’s look at some general best practices for creating a successful customer retention strategy.